Fall in Love with the Most Romantic Restaurants in Boston

 It’s romance for the erudite set.
 The farm-to-table menu, garden terrace, and fireplaces both inside and out attract all manner of couples who delight in seasonal pleasures.
 If you’re feeling indulgent, a stacked cheese plate and the revered chocolate tart will both do nicely.

 Here’s a little secret: Mistral is the go-to date night restaurant for pretty much every long-term couple in town.
-It might be the moody, evocative lighting, or the soaring ceilings, or the sophisticated decor that transports you to Provence (or at least, to a Back Bay mansion you could never afford).
+It might be the moody, evocative lighting, or the soaring ceilings, or the sophisticated decor that transports you to Provence.
 Or it could just be the seductive French-Mediterranean menu that gifts you both seared foie gras and grilled thin-crust pizzas or dover sole meuniere and housemade linguini with tomatoes.

 Oleana has proven the world’s greatest date spot for vegetarian couples, given that the majority of the meze plates are totally meat-free.
 But even paleo pairs can’t deny the delicious allure of Oleana’s baked Alaska.
 And anyone who has spent more than a year or two living in this town has almost assuredly enjoyed at least one romantic meal on the twee patio.